 - Agree to provide Gettysburg College a non-exclusive license to adapt, publish, reproduce, or distribute each project; creators maintain copyright of their projects

-- Partner with Musselman Library to ensure the continuation and preservation of their projects after the fellowship ends
+- Partner with Musselman Library to ensure preservation of their projects after the fellowship ends

-Please address the following questions in a single statement of 1,000 words or less.
-This should be attached to your GettysburgWorks application as your Writing Sample.
+Address the following questions in a single statement of 750 words or fewer:

-We encourage you to contact a member of the the Digital Scholarship Committee prior to submitting your application to discuss potential research questions and digital tools.
-You may also contact a member of the 2016 Digital Scholarship Summer Fellowship cohort to learn about their experience.
+We encourage you to contact a member of the the Digital Scholarship Committee prior to submitting your application to discuss potential research questions, source materials, and Digital Humanities tools and methods.

-Potential Digital Scholarship Fellows will be selected from the first round of the application process to participate in a 30-minute interview with the Digital Scholarship Committee and the Digital Scholarship Senior Fellows.
-Interviews will be scheduled between February 27 and March 3, 2017.
+Potential Digital Scholarship Fellows will be selected from the first round of the application process to participate in a 30-minute interview with the Musselman Library Digital Scholarship Committee.
+Interviews will be scheduled between March 19 and March 23, 2018.

-Selected Digital Scholarship Fellows will be informed by March 10, 2017.
-Follow-up meetings will be scheduled for April 2017, when Digital Scholarship Fellows will meet with the Digital Scholarship Committee and the Digital Scholarship Senior Fellows to discuss potential projects and materials.
-The fellowship will begin on May 22, 2017.
+Selected Digital Scholarship Fellows will be informed by March 30, 2018.
+A follow-up meeting will be scheduled in April 2018, when the 2018 cohort of Digital Scholarship Fellows will meet with the Digital Scholarship Committee to discuss potential projects and materials.
+The fellowship will begin on June 4, 2018.

 $3,500 stipend, paid in biweekly installments, plus on-campus housing for the duration of the fellowship.